neuron-core/neuron-laravel/README.md

 This package aims to make it easier for Laravel developers to get started with AI agent development using Neuron AI framework.
-The package is built to help developers during the initial setup and configuration of their projects, it's not meant to be a complete replacement for the Neuron AI architecture.
+The package is built to help developers during the initial setup and configuration of their projects, it's not meant to completely wrap the Neuron AI architecture.
-Neuron doesn't need such invasive abstractions, and at the end of the day they can quickly become an obstacle to model your agentic application features.
+Neuron doesn't need such invasive abstractions, it already has a very simple syntax, 100% typed code, and clear interfaces you can rely on to integrate or create custom plugins and extensions.

-In this package we provide you with a ready-to-use configuration file, a few artisan commands to reduce boilerplate code, a service class to get an instance of the AI provider with the classic Laravel configuration-driven approach.
+In this package we provide you with a development kit specifically designed for Laravel environments without con straining Neuron native API.

+You can find a ready-to-use configuration file, a few artisan commands to reduce boilerplate code, a service class to get an instance of the AI provider with the classic Laravel configuration-driven approach.
 You can also find ready-to-run migration if you want to use the Eloquent Chat History component, and other useful helpers.